pacphi/tf4k8s-pipelines/bin/tas4k8s/README.md

 # tf4k8s-pipelines TAS4K8S Install

 This script simplifies installing tas4k8s on [ AKS, EKS, GKE, and TKG (Azure and AWS only) ] taking full responsibility for provisioning cluster and installing necessary pre-requisites.
+Harbor is the currently integrated container image registry provider.

 ## Preparation